artificialintelligencecolombia/daniel-maldonado/research-may.md

 .header: h1
 .navbar: navbar
-.main content: main (it has subsectionas represented by article, section, div) .sidebar: aside, often placed inside main (well use in main webpage only) .footer: footer
+.main content: main (it has subsectionas represented by article, section, div) .sidebar: aside, often placed inside main (we'll use aside in main webpage only) .footer: footer

 - Html elements in more detailed description

 .main is different from page to page.It shouldnt be nested within other elements.
-.article: nested content related to itself and need no relationshipwith the rest of the pase.
+.article: nested content related to itself and need no relationship with the rest of the pase.
 .section is for grouping articles.
 .aside: not main content info but provides additional information (could contain links)